PowerDNS/lightningstream/docs/schema-migration.md

 For example, let's say you start with a `users_v1` DBI.
 When you perform a migrations, you copy all the records in a new format to a new `users_v2` DBI.

-LightningStream will pick it up and start syncing the new DBI to other instances, which will ignore it until they are upgraded.
+Lightning Stream will pick it up and start syncing the new DBI to other instances, which will ignore it until they are upgraded.
 The tricky part is how they will decide when they need to migrate the data.